 Further information and advice

-All the vets and Vet Health Advisors are very happy to discuss any of these issues with you and help you make decisions.
+All our Vets and Veterinary Health Advisors are very happy to discuss any of these issues with you and help you make decisions.
 They are available for a chat at the surgery during normal hours.

 We also keep some small books which we are happy for you to borrow should you need more detailed advice and information about pet bereavement.